A Library is a package which contains multiple reusable components. Libraries are saved as

 .nupkg files and can be installed as dependencies to workflows using the Package Manager.

-A reusable component activity represents one or more workflows packaged together as an activity, and utilized in other processes.
+A reusable component activity represents a workflow packaged as an activity, and utilized in other processes.

 - Go to the Studio Backstage View > Start > Library.
 This opens the New Blank Library window.